Font Quality & Customer References

 When Fonts are Not the Best Choice

-Fonts may not be the best solution when implementing barcodes on the Internet or web browsers because fonts only work if they are installed on each individual computer.
+Fonts may not be the best solution when implementing barcodes on the Internet or web browsers because fonts only work if they are installed on each computer.
 Barcode components such as IDAutomation's ASP Barcode Server for IIS, ASP.NET Web Server Control, and Java Servlets are server-side implementations.